NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Defending Federal White Collar Cases

 In my opinion, to be the best, you've got to have experience with white-collar defense.
-Professionals getting in trouble with the federal government are typically involved with fraudulent activity where money is stolen.
+Professionals who get in trouble with the federal government are typically involved in fraudulent activity, where money is stolen.

 To properly defend these cases, you'll need somebody like me, who's been doing this now for 30 years; I began practicing federal criminal defense in helping people like you deal with serious crimes where you're facing prison time served at 85%.